bolt/core/README.md

 Progress towards beta / stable
 ------------------------------

-Follow the progress on Bolt 4, at the following locations
+Follow the progress on the development of Bolt 4, at these locations

  - Github Repository: https://github.com/bolt/core
  - Bolt 4 roadmap: https://roadmap.boltcms.io
  - Slack: https://slack.bolt.cm (open for all, requires Slack account)

----

-**If you want to check out Bolt, the `composer create-project` method is recommended.
-See here: https://github.com/bolt/project/ .
-This repository should be used to work _<ins>on</ins>_ Bolt.
-Not _<ins>with</ins>_ Bolt.**

----

-To set up a running environment of Bolt 4 please perform the following steps 1 to 4:
+To set up a running **development** environment of Bolt 4 please perform the following steps 1 to 4:

 1 Install
 ---------